grantm/perl-libxml-by-example/source/html.rst

     :language: html
     :lines: 10

-The most common way to solve the problem is to add an extra space to the begining and the end of the ``class`` attribute value like this:
+The most common way to solve the problem is to add an extra space to the beginning and the end of the ``class`` attribute value like this:  ``concat(" ", @class, " ")`` and then add spaces around the classname we're looking for:
-``concat(" ", @class, " ")`` and then add spaces around the classname we're looking for: ``' member '``.
+``' member '``.
 Giving a expression like this:

 .. literalinclude:: /code/540-html-xpath-classes.pl
     :language: perl